Koromix/rygel/README.md

 # How to build

+## C++ projects

-This repository uses a dedicated build tool called felix.
+Most projects use a dedicated build tool called felix.
 To get started, you need to build this tool.
 You can use the bootstrap scripts at the root of the repository to bootstrap it:

 * Run `./bootstrap.sh` on Linux and macOS